PrsPrsBK/vs-symbol-by-ctags/README.md

   If the type of symbol is included in this string, the symbol is top of tree and has symbols that appear after 'top' and before next 'restart', as a child.
   **That is, you can have only 1 level depth trees**.
-* `sro`: string that is Scope Resolution Operator.
+* `sro`: string that is Scope Resolution Operator (borrowed from Vim's great Tagbar).
   This works for tags files of extended form, such as one by `rst2ctags.py`.
   **In this case, you can have greater than 1 level depth trees**.